ProzorroUKR/openprocurement.api/docs/source/frameworks/electroniccatalogue/tutorial.rst

 There are validations for changing `qualificationPeriod.endDate`:

-* qualificationPeriod.endDate couldn't be less than 30 full days from now
+* qualificationPeriod.endDate couldn't be less than 30 full calendar days from now
-* qualificationPeriod.endDate couldn't be more than 1461 full days from now
+* qualificationPeriod.endDate couldn't be more than 1461 full calendar days from now

 It is allowed to modify `qualificationPeriod` only by framework owner using `changes`.